 The revelation of the Lord Jesus Christ from heaven, the salvation of national Israel, and the millennial reign of Christ on the earth are Scriptural promises and our hope.
 (2 Thessalonians 1:7; Romans 11:25; Revelation 19:11-16, 20:1-7)

-The devil and his angels, the beast and the false prophet, and whosoever is not found written in the Lambs Book of Life shall be consigned to eternal punishment in the lake which burns with fire and brimstone, which is the second death.
+The devil and his angels, beast and false prophet, and whosoever is not found written in the Lamb's Book of Life shall be consigned to eternal punishment in the lake which burns with fire and brimstone, which is the second death.
 (Revelation 19:20; 20:10-15)